 LEEK BOSS RUSHED TO HOSPITAL Leek Town manager Paul Ogden was rushed to hospital midway through the first half of Tuesday evening’s game against Prescot Cables with severe stomach pains.
 He was kept in hospital for two nights before being discharged whilst consultants await the results of tests and consider what further investigations are required.

 CASSIDY IN AT BLUE STAR It has taken longer than usual but the first UniBond League managerial casualty of the season has arrived two and half weeks in to the campaign.
 Newcastle Blue Star have parted company with Andy Gowens despite having lost only one game in their opening five including an FA Cup tie.
 However that cup-tie was their only success with the other three games drawn.
 Replacing Gowens is the long serving Workington boss Tommy Cassidy who had been at Borough Park since October 2001 overseeing the club to its highest position since its Football League days before accepting Blue Star’s offer this week.
 The former Northern Ireland and Newcastle United star played in the 1974 FA Cup Final, the 1976 Football League Cup Final and the 1982 World Cup Finals when he won the last of his 24 caps.
 He has a great deal of managerial experience including a spell in Cyprus which can be even more volatile than the UniBond League for managerial changes!
 He was the longest serving manager in that competition when he took Apoel to the Cypriot title before guiding them to the last sixteen in the European Cup – the furthest any side from Cyprus has ever been.
 Between that experience and taking over at Workington he managed Irish sides Glentoran and Sligo Rovers and took Gateshead to their highest ever Conference finish of 8th spot.
-If you think this sounds good for betting, make a good use of the opportunities to bet on a sports match.

 LEAGUE’S BROADBAND TV A BIG HIT The UniBond League’s broadband TV service may only be in its third week since returning to PC screens but the highlights of the two matches screened so far have already reached as far afield as India, Australia and the USA.
 Almost 5,000 fans in fifteen different countries have watched the 25 minute “Match of the Week” programmes over the first two weeks of broadcasting.
 Mark Harris, the UniBond League’s Head of Marketing commented “We are delighted with the interest shown in the service and feel that this is only the start”.
 The first “live” game takes place this Tuesday (September 11th) when the cameras visit Wales for Colwyn Bay’s First Division South clash with Kidsgrove Athletic.
 The cost will be just £3-95 to view the match which can be accessed by going to the League website and clicking on the broadband TV banner at the top of the page.
 The UniBond League hopes to feature as many clubs from all three Divisions as possible.
 Harris explained “The roll out of the Pubs and Clubs side of things will eventually allow us to film every team in the UniBond League.
 In the meantime by only charging for live games and making the Broadband NPL TV service free to view we are bringing the name of the UniBond League to the attention of a worldwide audience of supporters as well as potential sponsors and advertisers”.